kdr276/PUI2016_kdr276/HW1_kdr276/README.md

-## Assignment one finishing lab:
+## Assignment One - Finishing Lab:

-Worked with Matt Sloane to complete the fork neighbor's repo exercise from his gittest_ms9548 repository
+Worked with Matt Sloane to complete the fork neighbor's repo exercise from his gittest_ms9548 repository Worked with Will Xia to complete the fork neigbor's repo exercise from his gittest_wbx200 repository'

-##Assignment two setting up the environment:
+##Assignment Two - Setting Up the Environment:

 On compute I was able to create a variable PUI2016 in the command line with export PUI2016='home/cusp/kdr276/PUI2016_kdr276' which returns the path to a created directory, PUI2016_kdr276.
 To save the variable I did the following: echo 'export PUI2016='home/cusp/kdr276/PUI2016_kdr276'' >> ~/.bashrc
 I then created the alias pui2016 with alias pui2016='cd $PUI2016' and saved it in the same with echo and >> ~/.bashrc